dillonkearns/talks/types-without-borders/types-without-borders.md

 Represent schema
 Way to migrate from previous schema.

-# Future Ideas
+# Sharing About Code Generation

+- Blog posts, talks
+- End-to-end testing techniques
-- Code generation libraries and blog posts
+- Extract libraries

-- Your ideas!
+# -

+## #TypesWithoutBorders

+## What are your ideas?

 # Thank You!